 - Form pork and shrimp mixture into balls and place on a baking sheet lined with parchment paper.
 To make sure the meatballs are all the same size, weigh the meatball mixture, and then divide by how many meatballs you want (eg. 500 grams total, ten meatballs at 50 grams each).

 - Serve immediately with your favorite dipping sauce.

 - If you do not have a food processor, chop the raw shrimp using a knife until it is like a paste.

 - Use a spoon to mix all the ingredients together if you don't want to use your hands, but I find using my hands works best in getting everything well-blended.

 - I weigh the meatball mixture and divide the weight by how many meatballs I want to make.
 I often get a 500 gram total and portion it into ten 50 gram meatballs.

 - Add some chili flakes to the mixture if you want a spicy kick!

-- Add another ½ - 1 teaspoon of black pepper if you want more of a peppery taste.
+- Double the amount of white pepper if you want more of a peppery taste.

-- Serve with a simple mixture of sweet soy sauce and a drop or two of chili oil or serve with your favorite BBQ or teriyaki sauce.
+- Serve with Thai chili sauce, teriyaki sauce, sriracha, or a simple mixture of sweet soy sauce and chili crisp.